CP1404/Practicals/prac_06/README.md

 # Practical 06 - Classes

+**External students**: Each week, you will do your work in a new branch, then do a *pull request*, mentioning a new/different student to get (and give) a code review.
+So, this week, before starting the prac, create a new branch, `prac_06_feedback`.
+See how this works?
+Please ask for help if you're not sure.

+**Internal students**: You are not expected to do PR code reviews each prac, but you are very welcome to do so if you would like to.

 We have seen how to work with lists, tuples and dictionaries to store and process data appropriate for those types: